VowpalWabbit/vowpal_wabbit/utl/code_submission/cats/README.txt

   https://www.openml.org/data/get_csv/21230845/file639340bd9ca9.arff  --> black_friday.csv
   https://www.openml.org/data/get_csv/5698591/file62a9329beed2.arff   --> zurich.csv

-2) Please use the vowpal_wabbit/utl/continous_action/preprocess_data.py to create preprocessed data.
+4) Please use the following for each data set to create the preprocessed data.

+  sed '/^$/d' -i vowpal_wabbit/test/train-sets/regression/$data &
+  python3 vowpal_wabbit/utl/continous_action/preprocess_data.py -c vowpal_wabbit/test/train-sets/regression/$data &

-  Note: for the synethic data "ds" you just need to run vowpal_wabbit/utl/continous_action/create_synthetic_data.ipynb instead of the above two steps.
+  Note: for the synethic data "ds" instead of the above two steps you need to run the following:

-  You then need to put the created data sets in the following path: vowpal_wabbit/test/train-sets/regression
+  python3 vowpal_wabbit/utl/continous_action/create_synthetic_data.py &

-3) In order to save the results please create a folder: "vowpal_wabbit/results"
+5) In order to save the results please create a folder: "vowpal_wabbit/results"

-4) For running the online algorithms for CATS as well as the comparators and saving the progressive validation results for each data set you can run: vowpal_wabbit/scripts/online_$name.sh
+6) For running the online algorithm for CATS as well as the comparators and saving the progressive validation results for each data set you can run: run-manual.sh $name on

-  for running the CATS offline algorithm and saving the loss estimation in SRM and test error results for each data set you can run: vowpal_wabbit/offline_$name.sh
+  for running the CATS offline algorithm and saving the loss estimation in SRM and test error results for each data set you can run: run-manual.sh $name off

-  where name = BNG_wisconsin or BNG_cpu_act or BNG_auto_price or black_friday or zurich or ds_5
+  where $name = friday, cpu, price, wis, zurich, or ds for different data sets.